 - College of Earth and Mineral Sciences

 Internship information can often be accessed via departmental websites.
 Interested students should also contact their department's advising coordinators who often are the first to learn of new opportunities.
-The college's director of academic advising, Jeff Warner, maintains an extensive list of internship websites, which are good places to begin a search.
+The college's director of academic advising, Hilleary Himes, maintains an extensive list of internship websites, which are good places to begin a search.

 Students in the college's engineering majors are also eligible for the Engineering Cooperative Education and Professional Internship Program.

 Student teaching for students in art education, elementary education, secondary education, and special education is coordinated by the college's Curriculum and Instruction Field Experiences Office, 170 Chambers Building, 814-865-1734.
 Student teaching for students in agricultural education, music education, and health and physical education is coordinated by these departments.

 For information on rehabilitation internships, visit the Rehabilitation and Human Services internship site.

 Other opportunities may be available through Career Services in 101 Bank of America Career Services Center, 814-865-5131.

 - Students are encouraged to gain work experience through the Cooperative Education and Professional Internship Program.
 Although this experience is optional, it is highly recommended.
 The co-op option allows a student to alternate multiple semesters of paid career-related experiences with semesters of classroom study during his or her last two years of study.
 The internship option allows a student to participate in one-time experiences anytime after his or her first semester of study.
 For more information, contact the Engineering Cooperative Education and Professional Internship Office, 205 Hammond Building, 814-863-1032.

 - College of Health and Human Development